Where we are

 You can also hire Brighton Bike share bikes in the city to use for your journey.

 For more information see the University’s transport FAQs.

 Car parking on campus

 There is limited car parking available at the Sports Centre Car Park (P5), Sussex House Car Park (P4) and Biology Road Car Park (P3), all of which are within a couple of minutes’ walk from the Attenborough Centre.

 The routes from the car parks to the Attenborough Centre are accessible for people in wheelchairs.

-Please see the campus map for further details of car parking on campus.
+Please see the campus map for the location of car parks on campus.

-There are two disabled bays for blue badge holders on the Sports Car Park, and these are available on a first-come, first-served basis (as they are often shared with Sports Centre users).
+There is one blue badge parking bay on Gardner Centre Road opposite the venue, and there are two disabled bays for blue badge holders in the Sports Centre Car Park - these are available on a first-come, first-served basis (as they are often shared with Sports Centre users).

 Parking for Matinee Weekday Performances

 The campus car parks get very busy, particularly on weekdays between 9am and 5pm.
 We strongly recommend using another form of transport if you are attending a weekday matinee performance.
 If you do decide to drive, please allow more time for your journey.